MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     git add .
     ```

-1. Commit all security fixes with a comprehensive message that references all GitHub issues.
+1. Commit the security fixes with a comprehensive message that references the GitHub issues you addressed.

-    Create a single commit that addresses all security vulnerabilities identified in the training exercise:
+    Create a commit that addresses the two security vulnerabilities assigned to you:

     ```bash
-    git commit -m "Fix all ContosoShopEasy security vulnerabilities
+    git commit -m "Fix SQL injection and credit card data storage vulnerabilities

     Security improvements implemented:
     - Fix SQL injection in ProductService SearchProducts method
-    - Replace MD5 with secure password hashing (bcrypt/PBKDF2)
-    - Remove sensitive data from debug logging (passwords, card numbers, CVV)
+      - Remove vulnerable SQL query logging with user input
-    - Remove hardcoded admin credentials, use environment variables
+      - Implement proper input handling and sanitization

-    - Fix PCI DSS violations in Order model (remove full card storage)
+    - Fix PCI DSS violations for credit card data storage
-    - Fix input validation bypass to properly reject dangerous input
-    - Implement secure session token generation with crypto randomness
+      - Remove CVV property from PaymentInfo class
-    - Strengthen email validation with proper format checking
+      - Replace CardNumber with CardLastFourDigits
-    - Improve password requirements (8+ chars, complexity rules)
-    - Reduce information disclosure from security audit and debug logs

-    Fixes #1 #2 #3 #4 #5 #6 #7 #8 #9 #10"
+      - Add CardType property for card brand identification
+      - Update PaymentService to not log or store sensitive card data
+      - Mask credit card numbers in SecurityValidator logs

+    Fixes #[SQL_INJECTION_ISSUE_NUMBER] #[CREDIT_CARD_ISSUE_NUMBER]"
     ```

+    Replace `[SQL_INJECTION_ISSUE_NUMBER]` and `[CREDIT_CARD_ISSUE_NUMBER]` with the actual issue numbers from your GitHub repository.
+You can find these numbers in the GitHub Pull Requests view in Visual Studio Code or by viewing the issues on GitHub.

     > **NOTE**: In a production environment, each issue would typically be addressed in separate commits with individual testing and code review.
-This single commit approach is used here only to save time during the training exercise.
+Combining both fixes in a single commit is used here to streamline the training exercise workflow.

 1. Push the changes to your GitHub repository.